rhammell/forest-watch/README.md

 The app interface is comprised of two main components, a project menu and map.

-The menu lists project data obtained from CO2.Storage.
-The app queries CO2.Storage for assets created with the ForestWatch template, which includes project details such as name, description, registry, and area.

-The map displays geographic boundary polygons for each of the listed projects.
-Users can pan, zoom, and measure acreage using the map tools.

 <div align="center">
   <div>
       <img src="img/interface.png" width="700">